Showing is a biosecurity risk

 You should not purchase animals from flocks or farms in which

-you observe lameness, abscesses, soremouth, ringworm, or other clinical
+you observe lameness, abscesses, soremouth, ringworm, cloudy eyes, or other clinical

 signs of disease.
 While healthy-appearing animals may still

-be harboring these disease organisms, many diseases can be avoided
+be harboring these diseases, many diseases can be avoided

 by thoroughly observing and inspecting the animals you purchase and the farm from which they originate.